Organizational Communication

 Socialization

-§ The organization’s view -- You fit our role!
-(You're being socialized into the organization's role)
+§ The organization’s view -- You should fit our role!
+(You're being socialized into the organization's idea of the role you should adopt.)

-§ The employee view - Get a niche and meet personal needs, thus
+§ The employee view - Get a niche and meet your personal needs (affiliation, esteem, autonomy, creativity, etc.), thus

 · Master new task skills.